The Recognition of Simple-Triangle Graphs and of Linear-Interval Orders is Polynomial: Detecting linear-interval covers using Boolean satisfiability

-\section{Detecting linear-interval covers using boolean satisfiability}
+\section{Detecting linear-interval covers using Boolean satisfiability}

-The natural algorithmic question that arizes from the characterization of PI graphs using linear-interval covers in Corollary~\ref{linear-interval-col}, is the following: ``Given a cocomparability graph $G$ and a partial order $P$ of $\overline{G}$, can we efficiently decide whether the bipartite graph $ \widehat{C}(P)$ has a linear-interval cover?''
-We will answer to this algorithmic question in the affirmative in Section~\ref{recognition-sec}.
-In this section we translate \emph{every} instance of this decision problem (i.e.~whether the bipartite graph $\widehat{C}(P)$ has a linear-interval cover) to an instance of the boolean satisfiability problem (cf.~Theorem~\ref {linear-interval-cover-by-satisfiability-thm}).
-That is, for every such a bipartite graph~$\widehat{C}(P)$, we construct a boolean formula $\phi $ in conjunctive normal form (CNF), with size polynomial on the size of~$\widehat{ C}(P)$ (and thus also on $G$), such that~$\widehat{C}(P)$ has a linear-interval cover if and only if $\phi $ is satisfiable.
-In particular, this formula $\phi $ can be written as $\phi =\phi _{1}\wedge \phi _{2}$, where $\phi _{1}$ has three literals in every clause ($3$-CNF) and $\phi _{2} $ has two literals in every clause ($2$-CNF).
-Based on the results of~ \cite{RaschleSimon95}, we prove in this section the remarkable property that this $3$-CNF formula $\phi _{1}$ by itself (i.e.~without the conjunction with~$\phi _{2}$)~is~\emph{always}~satisfiable.
+The natural algorithmic question that arizes from the characterization of PI graphs using linear-interval covers in Corollary~\ref{linear-interval-col}, is the following: ``Given a cocomparability graph $G$ and a partial order $P$ of $\overline{G}$, can we efficiently decide whether the bipartite graph $\widehat{C}(P)$ has a linear-interval cover?''
+We will answer this algorithmic question in the affirmative in Section~\ref{recognition-sec}.
+In this section we translate \emph{every} instance of this decision problem (i.e.~whether the bipartite graph $\widehat{C}(P)$ has a linear-interval cover) to a restricted instance of $3$SAT (cf.~Theorem~\ref{linear-interval-cover-by-satisfiability-thm}).
+That is, for every such a bipartite graph~$\widehat{C}(P)$, we construct a Boolean formula $\phi $ in conjunctive normal form (CNF), with size polynomial on the size of~$\widehat{C}(P)$ (and thus also on $G$), such that~ $\widehat{C}(P)$ has a linear-interval cover if and only if $\phi $ is satisfiable.
+In particular, this formula $\phi $ can be written as $\phi =\phi _{1}\wedge \phi _{2}$, where $\phi _{1}$ has three literals in every clause and $\phi _{2}$ has two literals in every clause.
+Moreover, as we will prove in Section~\ref{recognition-sec}, the satisfiability problem can be efficiently decided on the formula $\phi $, by exploiting an appropriate sub-formula of $\phi $ which is gradually mixed (cf.~Definition~\ref {gradually-mixed-def}).

 In the remainder of the paper, given a cocomparability graph $G$ and a partial ordering $P$ of its complement $\overline{G}$, we denote by $ \widetilde{G}=\widehat{C}(P)$ the bipartite complement of the domination bipartite graph $C(P)$ of~$P$.
 Furthermore we denote by $H$ the associated split graph of $\widetilde{G}$ and by $H^{\ast }$ the conflict graph of~$H$.
 Moreover, we assume in the remainder of the paper without loss of generality that $\chi (H^{\ast })\leq 2$, i.e.~that $H^{\ast }$ is bipartite.
 Indeed, as we formally prove in Lemma~\ref{conflict-bilocor-necessity-lem}, if $\chi (H^{\ast })>2$ then $\widetilde{G}$ does not have a linear-interval cover, i.e.~$G$ is not a PI graph.
 Note that every proper $2$-coloring of the vertices of the conflict graph $H^{\ast }$ corresponds to exactly one $2$ -coloring of the edges of $H$ that includes no monochromatic $AC_{4}$.
 We assume in the following that a proper $2$-coloring (with colors blue and red) of the vertices of $H^{\ast }$ is given as input; note that $\chi _{0}$ can be computed in polynomial time.